conradj5/Cop-It-Supreme-Bot/README.md

 So I you want to build yourself with your modifications, just run `npm install`, then `gulp` and finally `gulp build`

+## Documentation
+You can find all information your need [here](https://copit.fr), you can contact me if you want to know something.

 *PS: I'm a bad developer, this is my first JavaScript project.
 That's normal if you don't understand anything in my code.*

 *PS2: Sorry for my bad english too.*